VAIJ-TEJAS/Articles/Streamlining Workflows Task Automation with Python/draft1.md

 ![email_send](./img/email_send.png)
 # System Administration and Maintenance Automation
 ## Server Monitoring and Reporting
-Automating server monitoring, log analysis, and generating status reports is crucial for maintaining the health and performance of systems.
-By scripting these tasks, administrators can proactively detect issues, analyze system behavior, and generate actionable insights.
+Automating server monitoring and generating status reports is crucial for maintaining the **health** and **performance** of systems.
+By scripting these tasks, administrators can proactively detect issues and  analyze system behavior to give more informations.

 	import psutil
 	import datetime